August 18, 2015

-Aside from animal suffering, animal hoarding presents health hazards for the human occupants of the home.
-The filthy conditions under which animal hoarders live attract insects and rodents, which can threaten neighboring households.
+Aside from animal suffering, animal hoarding presents serious health hazards for the human occupants of the home.
+The unsanitary conditions present in hoarding situations can attract insects and rodents, which threatens neighboring households.

-Animal hoarding can also place a tremendous strain on already-overburdened animal shelters, which lack the space or resources to deal with an influx of hundreds of rescued animal hoarding victims, many of whom are in dire need of medical attention.
+Animal hoarding can also place a tremendous strain on overburdened animal shelters, which lack the space or resources to deal with an influx of animal hoarding victims, many of whom are in dire need of medical attention.
 Holding these animals pending the outcome of a court case might displace otherwise adoptable animals and lead to euthanasia.

-There is a general consensus that animal hoarding is a symptom of psychological and neurological malfunctioning, which might involve dementia, obsessive-compulsive disorder, post-traumatic stress disorder, and attention-deficit hyperactivity disorder.
-Treatment is difficult and has a low rate of success.
-Typically, experts recommend a combination of cognitive-behavioral therapy and psychopharmacological intervention.
+There is a general consensus that hoarding disorders are a result of psychological and neurological conditions which may involve dementia, obsessive-compulsive disorder, post-traumatic stress disorder and attention-deficit hyperactivity disorder.
+Treatment is often difficult and typically includes a combination of cognitive-behavioral and drug therapies.

-The animal cruelty laws of all states have provisions stipulating minimal care standards for animals.
-Legislation has been enacted in a few states specifically addressing animal hoarding.
+The animal cruelty laws of all states have provisions stipulating minimum care standards for animals.
+Legislation has been enacted in a few states to specifically address animal hoarding.
 If an animal hoarder is unwilling to accept help and the animals' conditions do not warrant animal cruelty charges, non-animal agencies can try to force change.
-For example, fire departments can cite hoarders for fire code violations, health departments can intervene where there are disease issues and housing code violations, and county zoning boards can step in when there are local ordinances regarding the number of animals a person can house.
+For example, fire departments can cite hoarders for fire code violations, health departments can intervene where there are disease issues and housing code violations and county zoning boards can step in when there are local ordinances regarding the number of animals a person can house.

-The HSUS recommends that convicted animal hoarders be sentenced to mandatory psychological evaluation and treatment and that they be restricted to owning a small number of animals--two is reasonable.
-A lengthy probation period, during which the hoarder must agree to periodic, unannounced visits from animal control to ensure compliance, is vital.
-Depending on the psychological capacity of the animal hoarder, in cases where animal suffering is extreme, we favor jail time--both as a punitive measure and a way to help hoarders understand the serious nature of their actions.
+The HSUS recommends that convicted animal hoarders be sentenced to psychological evaluation and treatment and that they be restricted to keeping a small number of animals — two is reasonable.
+A lengthy probation period, during which the hoarder must agree to periodic, unannounced visits from animal control to ensure compliance, is vital to preventing a relapse of prior conditions.